Anger Symptoms, Causes and Effects

 Getting Help for Anger-Related Problems

 The first step to taking control of your life is to seek help for your anger-related problem.
 Treatment resources include inpatient facilities, outpatient programs, individual and group therapy, and medication.
-Call us today at 1-888-997-3147(Who Answers?) to find out what you can do to start on the path to recovery today.
+Call us today at to find out what you can do to start on the path to recovery today.
 Learning about anger symptoms, causes and effects will help you address your disorder in a healthy and positive way.